Undergraduate Degree Offered

 University / College Required Prerequisites

 Successful completion of 77 semester hours (or equivalent quarter hours) at an accredited college or university.
 Only 66 semester hours (or equivalent quarter hours) can be accepted from a community college.
 A total of 11 semester hours (or equivalent quarter hours) must be completed at a 4-year regionally-accredited college or university.
 Upper level science courses taken at a 4-year institution are strongly recommended.
+Credits for courses in which grades below “C-“ were received, are not accepted in fulfillment of the individual course prerequisites listed below.
 The 77 semester hours must include the following:

 Biological Sciences: (16 semester hours) including